MBJ-2002/LUSC-with-Xception/readme.md

  - Recall : 0.8933
  - F1 Score : 0.8927
  - Average Inference Time per Image : 0.1071 seconds
- - Trained on RTX 2060 Mobile
+ - Trained on RTX 2060

 ### To classify custom images
  - use the function `classify_new_image('path_to_model', 'path_to_image')`